Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Golden Knights vs. Stars Total and Moneyline

-Here's a look at the favorite, total and moneyline for this matchup posted on multiple sportsbooks.
+See the favorite, total and moneyline for this matchup available at multiple sportsbooks.

 |Golden Knights Moneyline